-Despite their deep desire, most women in any of these circumstances can’t imagine how and where they would find time to squeeze in exercise and proper meal planning, and if they did, they would feel guilty taking so much time for themselves knowing how other ‘more important’ work needs to be done.
+Despite their deep desire, most women in any of these circumstances can’t imagine how and where they would find time to squeeze in exercise and proper meal planning, and if they did, they would feel guilty about taking so much time for themselves knowing how other ‘more important’ work needs to be done.

-1 Align your health goals with your values
+1. Align your health goals with your values

 2. Align your health with your life priorities

-Good health can have a positive trickle-down effect onto your other priorities.
+Good health can have a positive trickle-down effect on your other priorities.
 After all, what wouldn’t benefit from you having more energy, feeling charged, and feeling positive about yourself?
 When we take the time to really understand what our priorities are and put them into a logical order, health always gets moved up in priority.
 It just makes sense.

 Even still, there will be days where your health goals are getting pushed out by other priorities.
 But what if you did not have to choose between your health and your other priorities?
 What if you could have them both?

-When you understand where your health and weight releasing goals fit into your values and priorities, your mind begins to constantly look for ways to fulfill that need and you’ll begin to naturally and automatically make healthier choices from a place of self-love and not a place of ‘Should-do’.
+When you understand where your health and weight-releasing goals fit into your values and priorities, your mind begins to constantly look for ways to fulfill that need and you’ll begin to naturally and automatically make healthier choices from a place of self-love and not a place of ‘should-do’.

-- Have you prayed about your workload and asked God to help you order your steps?
+3. Have you prayed about your workload and asked God to help you order your steps?

-- Are you able to focus on your priorities instead of dealing with urgent matters (putting out fires)?
+9. Are you able to focus on your priorities instead of dealing with urgent matters (putting out fires)?

 There should be no question in our minds that God wants us to be healthy.
-His word has made that clear many times over (3 John 1:2, 1 Cor.
+His Word has made that clear many times over (3 John 1:2, 1 Cor.
 6:19-20, John 10:10).
-How will you align your priorities with Gods?
+How will you align your priorities with God’s?

-If we allow the Holy Spirit to strip everything else away so that we’re left with a schedule based on God’s priorities, wisdom and leading we will be able to experience the divine health he created us to enjoy.
+If we allow the Holy Spirit to strip everything else away so that we’re left with a schedule based on God’s priorities, wisdom and leading, we will be able to experience the divine health He created us to enjoy.